-In November of last year, my wife and I along with my son vacationed in several European countries in and around the former Yugoslavia.
+In November of last year, my wife and I, along with my son Jon, vacationed in several European countries in and around the former Yugoslavia.
 These included Croatia, Slovenia, Bosnia and Montenegro then we polished off the two-week trip with a few extra days in Venice, Italy.
-During our time there we were expertly guided by a friendly Slovenian named Elvis.
+Along our merry way’s, we were expertly guided by a friendly Slovenian fellow named Elvis.

 Not exactly the most popular name in Slovenia, no. Elvis was awesome, of course, and provided us with some particularly informative local-information and history about the areas we were visiting as he had lived and grown up there during the former Communist regime of Yugoslavia.
-What made Elvis so great was that he also watched and lived through the transition (1989 to present) of the entire region from Communism form of government to what I would now consider a quasi-capitalistic country.
+One of the things that made Elvis so great a guide for Americans was that he also watched and lived through the transition (1989 to present) of the entire region from Communism form of government to what I would now consider a quasi-capitalistic country.